 8. The Big Sick

-What could be a by the book rom-com is actually one of the better romantic movies I’ve ever seen because it offers a unique twist on the whole ‘falling in love’ concept. (shows that the best stories are still the ones which are based on real life) Kumail Nanjiani breaks free from his Silicon Valley Role thanks to his own screenplay and Zoe Kazan just oozes charisma like no female actress.
+What could be a by-the-book rom-com is actually one of the better romantic movies I’ve ever seen because it offers a unique twist on the whole ‘falling in love’ concept. (shows that the best stories are still the ones that are based on real-life) Kumail Nanjiani breaks free from his Silicon Valley Role thanks to his own screenplay and Zoe Kazan just oozes charisma like no female actress.

 7. Get Out

 The first surprise hit of the year and a movie that benefits from you not having seen the trailer or heard anything at all from it.
 The Trailer kinda ruins a part of the movie but that doesn’t diminish the movie.
 It’s a clever twist on the horror genre and adds social commentary to it.

 This one was actually kind of a mixed bag after my first viewing.
 There are some things that bothered but then there are other things that blew me away and are some of the best Star Wars moments ever.
 After the second viewing the things that bothered me stayed but bothered me less and the awesome moments just became even better and I’ve got goosebumps.
 No movie this year achieved that, therefore it deserves a place on this year's top ten list.